Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 3. Rename the original site.css file to site_o.css
 4. Add new site.css file
 5. Update the navbar-light to navbar dark and bg-white to bg-primary and footer Test it = IT WORKED
+6. Update _Layout.cshtml file
+ Test it = IT WORKED